U.S. to allow expanded electronic device use on flights

 Mobile phone calls remain barred under Federal Communications Commission rules.
 But fliers will be free to keep smartphones, tablets and e-readers running in "airplane" mode.

-Delta Air Lines Inc and JetBlue Corp quickly filed plans with the FAA to show that their aircraft can tolerate radio signals from electronic devices, a condition required by the regulator.
+Delta Air Lines (DAL.N) and JetBlue JBLU.0 quickly filed plans with the FAA to show that their aircraft can tolerate radio signals from electronic devices, a condition required by the regulator.

-The change is likely to boost the use of gadgets such as Amazon Inc's Kindle readers or Apple Inc's iPad.
+The change is likely to boost the use of gadgets such as Amazon Inc's (AMZN.O) Kindle readers or Apple Inc's (AAPL.O) iPad.

 "Most commercial airlines can tolerate radio interference from portable electronic devices," FAA Administrator Michael Huerta said at a news conference at Reagan National Airport near Washington, D.C.
 "It's safe to read downloaded materials, like e-books, calendars and to play games."